adithyarao3103/BFSS-CPPCODE/README.md

 ## Conclusions

-From the project, we observe that the 4-point gauge invariant correlator in the pure Bosonic sector of the BFSS model shows deviations from the expected exponential decay.
-The behavior is not an artifact of the C++ code, but rather the behavior of the model.
+In our investigation of the BFSS model, we have observed that the 4-point gauge invariant correlator in the purely Bosonic sector exhibits deviations from the expected exponential decay.
+This phenomenon is not attributable to any artifacts in the C++ implementation but rather reflects an intrinsic property of the model itself.

-We have further observed that turning off the commutator (interaction) term in the action leads to the expected exponential decay.
-Therefore we conclude that in the pure Bosonic sector, the presence of the $X-X$ interaction term that is a result of the dimensional reduction is responsible for the anomalous behavior.
+Further analysis reveals that when the commutator (interaction) term in the action is nullified, the correlator reverts to the expected exponential decay behavior.
+This leads us to conclude that within the purely Bosonic sector, the presence of the X-X interaction term is responsible for the observed anomalous behavior.

-Further, in the complete action with the Fermionic terms, the correlator displays the expected exponential decay.
-The reason for the suppression of the anomalous behavior in the presence of the Fermionic terms is not clear.
+Interestingly, when considering the complete action inclusive of the Fermionic terms, the correlator demonstrates the expected exponential decay.
+However, the underlying mechanism by which the Fermionic terms suppress the anomalous behavior remains unclear and requires further investigation.

+Some similar studies indicate that such an oscillatory behavior is a sign of the model exhibiting confinement [[6](#L142)-[7](#L144)].
+This translates to the statement that the glueballs in the Bosonic sector of the BFSS model are confined.
+However, such a statement here would require further theoretical and numerical verification to be stated concretely and can be only stated now as a speculation and not a conclusive statement.

 ## References